 Fees and Insurance

-Most services are covered by the UD Wellbeing Fee, which is a standard University fee that is automatically charged to all full-time students in the fall and spring semester, as well as Winter Session if enrolled in a class.
+Most services are covered by the UD Wellbeing Fee, which is a mandatory University fee that is automatically charged to all full-time students in the fall and spring semester, as well as Winter Session if enrolled in a class.

 What's covered by the UD Wellbeing Fee?